Procedural Rules, 29 CFR Part 2700

 (3) If dates of birth must be included, only the year shall be used;

-(4) Parties shall exercise caution when filing medical records, medical treatment records, medical diagnosis records, employment history, and individual financial information, and shall redact or exclude certain materials unnecessary to a disposition of the case.
+(4) Parties shall exercise caution when filing medical records, medical treatment records, medical diagnosis records, employment history, and individual financial information, and shall redact or exclude materials unnecessary to a disposition of the case, provided the party provides notice to other parties and the ALJ of the types of material redacted and the reason for such redactions.

 (f) Effective date of filing.
 Unless otherwise provided for in the Act, these rules, or by order:

-(2) Filing in person, by U.S. Postal Service, by third-party commercial carrier, or by facsimile transmission.
+(2) Filing in person, by U.S. Postal Service, or by third-party commercial carrier.
 When filing is by U.S. Postal Service, filing is effective upon mailing, except that the filing of a motion for extension of time, any document in an emergency response plan dispute proceeding, a petition for review of a temporary reinstatement order, a motion for summary decision, a petition for discretionary review, and a motion to exceed page limit is effective only upon receipt.
 See §§ 2700.9(a), 2700.24(d), 2700.45(f), 2700.67(a), 2700.70(a), (f), and 2700.75(f).
-When filing is in person, by third-party commercial carrier, or by facsimile, filing is effective upon successful receipt by the Commission.
+When filing is in person or by third-party commercial carrier, filing is effective upon successful receipt by the Commission.

 (g) Number of copies.
 Unless otherwise ordered or stated in this part, only the original of a document shall be filed.

-(i) Citation to a decision of a Judge.
-Each citation to a decision of a Judge should include “(ALJ)” at the end of the citation.
+(i) Citation to a decision of an ALJ.
+Each citation to a decision of an ALJ should include “(ALJ)” at the end of the citation.

 (j) Status or informational requests.
-Information concerning filing requirements, the status of cases, or docket information may be accessed through the Commission’s Web site (http://www.fmshrc.gov).
-In the event such information is unavailable through the Commission’s Web site or the requesting party does not have access to the Web site, such status or informational requests must be directed to the Docket Office of the Federal Mine Safety and Health Review Commission, 1331 Pennsylvania Avenue, NW, Suite 520N, Washington, DC 20004-1710.
+Information concerning filing requirements, the status of cases, or docket information may be accessed through the Commission’s website (http://www.fmshrc.gov).
+In the event such information is unavailable through the Commission’s website or the requesting party does not have access to the website, such status or informational requests must be directed to the Docket Office of the Federal Mine Safety and Health Review Commission, 1331 Pennsylvania Avenue, NW, Suite 520N, Washington, DC 20004-1710; 202-434-9950.

 § 2700.6 Signing of documents.

 (1) Documents not filed by electronic transmission.
-A party or representative of the party shall sign a document by handwriting his signature.
+A party or representative of the party shall sign a document by handwritten signature.

 (i) A party or representative of the party may sign a document by including the notation “/s/” followed by the typewritten name of the party or representative of the party filing the document.

-(ii) A party or representative of the party may sign a document by including a graphical duplicate of his handwritten signature.
+(ii) A party or representative of the party may sign a document by including a graphical duplicate of the handwritten signature.

-(b) Meaning of Signature.
-A document or signature may not be denied legal effect or enforceability solely because it is in electronic form.
-When a party or representative of the party signs a document in the manner described in paragraph (a) of this section, that person’s signature shall constitute his certificate:
+(b) Meaning of Signature A document or signature may not be denied legal effect or enforceability solely because it is in electronic form.
+When a party or representative of the party signs a document in the manner described in paragraph (a) of this section, that person’s signature shall constitute a certification:

-(1) That under the provisions of the law, including these rules and all federal conflict of interest statutes, he is authorized and qualified to represent the particular party in the matter; and
+(1) That under the provisions of the law, including these rules and all federal conflict of interest statutes, the person is authorized and qualified to represent the particular party in the matter; and

-(2) That he has read the document; that to the best of his knowledge, information, and belief formed after reasonable inquiry it is well grounded in fact and is warranted by existing law or a good faith argument for extension, modification, or reversal of existing law; and that it is not interposed for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation.
+(2) That the person has read the document; that based on knowledge, information, and belief formed after reasonable inquiry it is well grounded in fact and is warranted by existing law or a good faith argument for extension, modification, or reversal of existing law; and that it is not interposed for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation.

 (b) Posting.
 A copy of an order, citation, notice, or decision required under section 109 of the Act, 30 U.S.C.
 819, to be posted on a mine bulletin board shall, upon receipt, be immediately posted on such bulletin board by the operator.